intel/confidential-cloud-native-primitives/docs/CCNP Installation Guide.md

 2. On the master node, add the private repository to the docker configuration file.
 And on all nodes, add the private repository to the containerd configuration file.
 Because users generate these images in docker on the master node and use these images in containerd on all nodes.

-3. Tag these images (ccnp_eventlog_server, ccnp_measurement_server, ccnp-quote-server and ccnp-device-plugin) as private repository and upload them.
+3. Tag these images (ccnp-eventlog-server, ccnp-measurement-server, ccnp-quote-server and ccnp-device-plugin) as private repository and upload them.

 Take the example of creating an internal and password free registry repository.
 ```